PhilT/arch_installer/README.md

 System-wide configuration files that will be modified by this script are first copied to a file with the extension .original (e.g. /etc/pacman.conf.original).

-The file system is setup with a single partition and no swap file.
+The file system is setup with a single partition and swap file.

 All user input is taken at the start to ensure the installation can complete unattended.
+Options can be specified as env variables to avoid all interaction.
+HOST, USERPASS and INSTALL_TYPE can all be set along with all options (see install.sh for available options).
+Specify REBOOT=true if you wish to umount and reboot once the installation is complete.
+When specifying full or dryrun INSTALL_TYPE options can be turned off with OPTION=false.

+There are 3 log files generated on installation.

+* /var/log/install.log - Initial partition creation and formatting
+* /mnt/var/log/install.log - For root commands once partition is available
+* /mnt/home/user/install.log - Non root commands

 ## Development